 The process of hiring the right lawyer is an important one; in fact hiring a lawyer who lacks the experience, drive, and dedication necessary to protect you can lead to disastrous results.
 This is incredibly true in cases involving crimes such as aggravated murder, murder, and homicides.
 A conviction upon a charge of aggravated murder can result in you going to prison for the rest of your life or the loss of your life through a capital charge.

 At Patituce & Associates, we are a team comprised of former prosecutors.
 If you are ready to talk to an experienced criminal lawyer about your case, call us for your consultation.
-We are Cleveland defense lawyers handling cases ranging from murder to drug crimes.
+We are Cleveland homicide lawyers handling cases ranging from murder to drug crimes.
 We treat all of our clients with the respect you deserve, and we are ready to help you protect your legal rights.
 Get in touch with us today to see how we can help you!